-The BYPASS menu items are used to manually activate the Video and Audio bypass relays.
+The BYPASS menus are used to manually activate the Video and Audio bypass relays.
 (If the Bypass Relay Option is not installed this menu will be disabled.)
 The chart below shows the items available in the BYPASS menu.
 The relays will not activate until you exit the menu system with the Exit and Save menu option.
-Section 3.11.1 provides detailed information about the sub-menu.
+Section 3.11.1 gives detailed information about the sub-menus.